Chicken Wing Charcuterie Board

 Instructions

-1. Clean a large cutting board or serving platter with soap and warm water.
-Make sure to dry it completely before adding any food, especially if you're using a wooden cutting board.
-Meanwhile, place the boneless wings in two craft paper food trays lined with wax paper and spoon the Ranch dressing and buffalo chicken dip (or as much of it as you can) into ramekins or serving bowls.
+1. Choose a large cutting board or serving platter and clean it thoroughly.
+If you’re using a wooden cutting board, be sure to dry it completely before adding food.
+Meanwhile, place the boneless wings in paper food trays lined with wax paper and spoon dips into ramekins.

-2. Once your board is clean and dry, position the largest items (the two wing trays and ramekins) first.
+2. Once your board is clean and dry, position the largest items first, like the wing trays and dip-filled ramekins.

-3. With clean hands or food-safe gloves, chop up all your fresh veggies into bite-sized pieces and then arrange them around the wings and ramekins.
-I personally like to start at the corners and work my way inward, trying my best to coordinate colors throughout.
+3. With clean hands or food-safe gloves, chop up your fresh veggies and arrange them around the wings and dips.
+Spread colors evenly to create balance.

 Notes